neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/33.png

-The bottom plate closes the Main Box from the bottom with ten M2x6 flathead screws.
+The Bottom Plate closes the Main Box from the bottom with ten M2x6 flathead screws.

 Port Covers
 -----------

 .. image:: _static/illustrations/ports-callouts.png

-The port covers are two pieces of laser cut acrylic (1mm thick) that cover the side openings of the Main Box.
+The Port Covers are two pieces of laser cut acrylic (1mm thick) that cover the side openings of the Main Box.
 You can exchange these to fit a future motherboard or an expansion that requires a different port layout.

 Motherboard
 ===========